AliceArslanian/mySpace/README.md

 New application about SpaceX flights in javascript using DOM manipulation.
 For styling: Bootstrap and CSS.
+The site is responsive, using Bootstrap grid system.
 The application provides some information about the crew members, capsules and displays a short history about SpaceX flights.
+The site is respons
+The application runs locally.
+I used Apache24 to see the results.

 Crew information:
 created using the endpoint https://api.spacexdata.com/v4/crew displays total number of active crew members.